stefanholek/rl/rl/examples/README.rst

 ------------

 raw_input.py
-    Shows how to create a completion entry function and use it with raw_input.
+    Shows how to create a completion entry function and use it with input().

 factory.py
     The same as before, but the completion entry function is created by factory.